TastyDucks/spectacles-2-unitree-server/README.md

 ![Spectacles to Unitree simulation demo](./README-ref/sample-list-unitree.gif)

+> **IMPORTANT**: This project is provided purely for experimental and research purposes.
+We do **not** endorse, sponsor, or have any formal affiliation with Unitree Robotics (or any other company mentioned).
+>
+> All trademarks, company names, and product names are the property of their respective owners.

 ## Overview
 A system for teleoperating a Unitree G1 humanoid robot using Snapchat Spectacles AR glasses.